Stranger Than Paradise: Plot

 It is the middle of winter.
 When they arrive in Cleveland, they stop at Lotte's house, then go to surprise Eva at her job at a local fast-food restaurant, where she is excited and pleased to see them.
 However, they are soon just as bored as they were in New York.
 They pass the time by playing cards with Lotte and tagging along with Eva and her would-be boyfriend to the movies.
 They go to the pier on the frozen snow-covered lakefront to take in the view.
 Pressed by Eddie, Willie eventually decides to return to New York.
 When they say their goodbyes, Eva jokingly suggests that if they win big at the racetrack, they should "kidnap" her.
 Willie responds that they would take her someplace warm, because "this place is awful."

-The final act begins with Willie suggesting to Eddie, on the road back to New York, that they to go to Florida instead.
+The final act begins with Willie suggesting to Eddie, on the road back to New York, that they should go to Florida instead.
 He then suggests they turn around and pick up Eva—which they do, to Lotte's obvious consternation.
 The three arrive in Florida and get a motel room.
 The next morning, the men leave Eva asleep in the room.
 Eva, awakening alone and with no food or cash, wanders outside in the windy bleak overcast afternoon to the beach, which appears not much more appealing than the windy bleak snowy Lake Erie scene in Cleveland from which they fled.
 When Willie and Eddie return, Eva's annoyance turns to dismay when the distraught pair reveal they have lost most of their money on dog races.
 They go for a walk on the beach to figure out what to do.
 Willie is clearly annoyed with Eddie, as the dog races were his idea.

 Willie and Eddie decide to go out and bet the last of their money on horse races.
 Willie still refuses to let Eva come along, so she goes out on the beach for a walk, wearing a flamboyant wide-brimmed straw hat she has just gotten from a gift shop.
 A drug dealer mistakes her for a courier he has been waiting for and gives her an envelope with a large sum of money, while berating her and her presumed boss.
 She returns to the motel, leaves some of the money for Willie and Eddie, and writes them a note explaining that she is going to the airport.
 Willie and Eddie, having won big at the horse races and gone through the better part of a bottle of whisky, return to the motel to find Eva gone.
 Willie reads her note and they go to the airport to stop her.
 Eva discusses with an airline ticket agent her options for flying to Europe, and the agent mentions that a plane leaves in 44 minutes for her home city of Budapest.
 Eva is indecisive.